Than1612/Fedex_map/README.md

 ## Usage

-- Visit the live demo or run the app locally.
+- Run the app locally.
 - Use the interactive map to visualize FedEx-related logistics data.
 - API integration details can be found in `api.txt`.